-Many marketers hope that showing a longer list of benefits than their competitors will be enough to tilt decisions in their favor.
+Many marketers hope that showing a long list of benefits than their competitors will be enough to tilt decisions in their favour.
 But that tactic won’t convert if the extra benefits don’t matter much to buyers.

 Buyers look at big themes during the decision stage, such as: